| | |

 If you’re looking for somewhere to stay in Batsi that’s calm, convenient and beautifully scenic, Colona Beach is the place to go.

-Things to do in Batsi
+Top things to do in Batsi

-stairs batsi with flowers in foreground
+stairs in the backstreets of batsi with flowers in foreground

 Explore the backstreets